python/devguide/parser.rst

   PEG parser doesn't have a concept of "where the syntax error is".

-Consecuences or the ordered choice operator
+Consequences or the ordered choice operator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. _consecuences-of-ordered-choice:
+.. _consequences-of-ordered-choice:

 Although PEG may look like EBNF, its meaning is quite different.
 The fact
 that in PEG parsers alternatives are ordered (which is at the core of how PEG